Thrive

 Every choice has some form of meaningful outcome.
 This can vary from resources, to citizens, to unlocked technology.

-The Tome of Knowledge
+Tome of Knowledge

 In addition to Narrative choices, players can significantly change how the game operates via the Tome of Knowledge (the research system in Thrive.)
 The choices a player makes provide immediate adjustments to specific structures, classes of citizen, military units or trade actions.
 These choices can be made only once specific prerequisites are met, and are permanently applied to their kingdom.